serin113/blifs/README.md

 # blifs
-Simulate and generate 2D cellular automata in a console by using formatted files.
+Simulate and generate 2D (discrete, neighbor-based) cellular automata in a console by using formatted files.

 Sample files are in the `boards` & `rules` folders.